Outlier detection in default logics: the tractability/intractability frontier: The tractabilty/intractability frontier for Outlier Recognition

 (Only If part) Assume that $L=\{\neg l\}$ is a strong outlier in $\Delta'(\Phi)$.
 Since $L$ is a strong outlier, there exists a strong outlier witness set $S\subseteq W'(\Phi)\setminus L$ for $L$.

-By Claim \ref{claimf}, the letter $f$ cannot belong to any extension of $(D'(\Phi),W'(\Phi)_S)$, for otherwise $S$ is not a (strong) outlier witness set inasmuch as condition 1 of Definition \ref{outlierD} is not satisfied.
-Thus, by defaults $\delta^{(5)}_{1,j}$, it is the case that the set $S$ contains all the literals in the set $\{c_1$, $\ldots$, $c_{m}\}$.
+By Claim \ref{claimf}, the letter $f$ cannot belong to any extension of $(D'(\Phi),W'(\Phi)_S)$, for otherwise $S$ is not a (strong) outlier witness set inasmuch as Condition 1 of Definition \ref{outlierD} is not satisfied.
+Thus, because of defaults $\delta^{(5)}_{1,j}$, it is the case that the set $S$ contains all the literals in the set $\{c_1$, $\ldots$, $c_{m}\}$.